 - 1/4 cup toasted pecans, chopped

 - Preheat oven to 350° F. and spray an 8x8 inch baking dish or similar size with cooking spray.

 - Cool on a wire rack to for 10 minutes before serving.
-Serve with maple syrup, fresh blueberries and slices of banana.
+Serve with maple syrup, fresh blueberries and slices of banana if desired.

-- If using frozen blueberries don't defrost, mix into the batter still frozen.
+- If using frozen blueberries don't defrost, stir into the oat mixture still frozen.

 Amount Per Serving: Calories: 273Total Fat: 6gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 34mgSodium: 179mgCarbohydrates: 45gFiber: 5gSugar: 20gProtein: 11g

 Nutritional information is an estimate.
 Please consult a registered dietician for the most accurate nutritional information.